 Approximately 70% of Americans experience a traumatic experience at some point during their lives, and 20% develop post-traumatic stress disorder (PTSD).
-If you are suffering long-lasting mental, emotional, and physical symptoms due to trauma and think you have PTSD, make an appointment at Progressive Behavioral Health, PLLC, in Friendswood, Texas.
+If you are suffering long-lasting mental, emotional, and physical symptoms due to trauma and think you have PTSD, make an appointment at Progressive Behavioral Health, PLLC, in Friendswood, Katy, and Round Rock, Texas.
 The team offers customized treatment plans to help you explore and resolve your memories in a safe environment and learn techniques to adjust your behaviors.
 Call the practice or schedule a consultation online today.

 PTSD is a specific type of anxiety disorder that develops after you experience a traumatizing event such as a mass shooting, natural disaster, severe accident, or personal attack.
 Anyone can develop PTSD after a traumatic event, although statistically, women are twice as likely to be diagnosed with PTSD as men.